 Doing legal business in England and Wales

 The UK is the largest legal services market in Europe and second only to the US globally.
-It accounts for a third of Western European legal services fee revenue.

 Over half of the revenue of the largest 100 firms in the UK is generated by international law firms based in London.